 - A particularly devastating oil spill in Ecuador, which affected the Amazon rain forest.
-VICE published a piece in 2015 which you can read here that discusses how a nonprofit group, the Amazon Mycorenewal Project, spearheaded the initiative to utilize mycoremediation efforts to clean things up and make the land usable again.
+VICE published a piece in 2015 to mop up the world’s largest oil spill discusses how a nonprofit group, the Amazon Mycorenewal Project, spearheaded the initiative to utilize mycoremediation efforts to clean things up and make the land usable again.

 - In Denmark, mycoremediation is used in an impressive and unique way: a floating tube containing mycelium has been placed near an aquatic fuel station.
 The “fungi tube” then decomposes accidental petrol spills in the harbor, which serves over 300 coach boats.

-- A mycoremediation experiment proved successful in reducing the levels of hazardous compounds in the soil and water in New Zealand.
+- A mycoremediation experiment on the Fungal-Based Remediation: Treatment of PCP Contaminated Soil in New Zealand proved successful in reducing the levels of hazardous compounds in the soil and water in New Zealand.

-- After the 2018 California wildfires, mycologists and environmentalists paired up to utilize mycoremediation in order to cleanse contaminated soil in populated areas (when buildings burn down, a lot of toxic chemicals are released into the soil).
+- After the 2018 California wildfires, mycologists and environmentalists paired up to help with the cleanup to utilize mycoremediation in order to cleanse contaminated soil in populated areas (when buildings burn down, a lot of toxic chemicals are released into the soil).

 Further Reading & Resources About Mycoremediation

 The foremost publication about mycoremediation is Paul Stamets’ 2011 book about the topic, Mycelium Running.
-In the book, the well-known mycologist goes into great detail about how and why mycoremediation works and how he predicts the method may be used in the future (and in several cases, the author was correct).
+In the Mushroom mycelium running book the well-known mycologist goes into great detail about how and why mycoremediation works and how he predicts the method may be used in the future (and in several cases, the author was correct).